swift-serverless/BreezeLambdaDynamoDBAPI/Sources/BreezeLambdaAPI/Docs.docc/Docs.md

 }
 ```

+### Configure the Lambda

+To configure the Lambda function, you need to set up the following environment variables:
+- `_HANDLER`: The handler for the Lambda function, in the format `module.operation`.
+- `AWS_REGION`: The AWS region where the DynamoDB table is located.
+- `DYNAMO_DB_TABLE_NAME`: The name of the DynamoDB table.
+- `DYNAMO_DB_KEY`: The name of the primary key in the DynamoDB table.

 ## Deployment

+Deploy your Lambda function using AWS CDK, SAM, Serverless or Terraform.
+The Lambda requires:

+1. API Gateway integration for HTTP requests
+2. DynamoDB table with appropriate permissions
+3. Environment variables for configuration

-Refer to the main project https://github.com/swift-serverless/Breeze for more info on how to deploy it on AWS.
+For step-by-step deployment instructions and templates, see the [Breeze project repository](https://github.com/swift-serverless/Breeze) for more info on how to deploy it on AWS.